 Passion and persistence alone don’t guarantee a startup’s success, but they are absolute requirements to even have a chance.
 Without conviction in their goals and the drive to persevere in executing them, founders won’t make it through the ups and downs of a startup.
 They may give up too quickly or never get started in the first place.
 For success, founders need to have hearts, not just brains.

-• An innovative product that meets a need
+- An innovative product that meets a need

-• Rather than assuming they know what customers need or want, successful founders conduct market research and listen closely to customer feedback.
+The most successful startups create products and services that address a gap in the market which people genuinely care about.
+They are innovative or significantly improve on existing solutions.
+If a startup is offering a “me too” product without unique differentiation, it will struggle to gain traction amid competition and stand out to attract customers and investors. - Rather than assuming they know what customers need or want, successful founders conduct market research and listen closely to customer feedback.
 They look for pain points or unmet desires, then work to solve important problems or fulfil key needs in a superior way.
 Regular feedback from real customers helps them refine, evolve, or pivot their products to create something people really value and will pay for.
 Continued innovation is also critical to ongoing startup success in the face of changing markets, technologies, and competitors.

-• Focusing on superficial problems or building products in isolation will not lead to success.
+- Focusing on superficial problems or building products in isolation will not lead to success.
 Successful startups keep their fingers on the pulse of customer needs and desires, using that insight to develop innovative solutions with market potential and business sustainability.
 While passion provides startup fuel, customers point the way.
 The most impactful startups align their founders’ vision and determination with real customer needs.

 A Good Business Model